-- 2. Complaints beyond the site authority will be forwarded to the District within 10 days. - 3.
+- Forms can be turned into the principal or designee who will make every reasonable attempt to investigate. - 2.
+Complaints beyond the site authority will be forwarded to the District within 10 days. - 3.
 Complaints may be filed anonymously.
-A response may be requested if the complainant is identified and will be sent to the mailing address on the complaint. - 4.
-If the District is required to provide material in a foreign language based on California Department of Education census data and if requested, the response and report shall be written in English and the primary language in which the complaint was filed. - 5.
+A response may be requested if the complainant is identified and will be sent to the mailing address on the complaint.

+- 4. If the District is required to provide material in a foreign language based on California Department of Education census data and if requested, the response and report shall be written in English and the primary language in which the complaint was filed. - 5.
 The form will have a box to request a response and indicate where to file the form. - 6.
-Valid complaints should be remedied within 30 days of receipt. - Within 45 days of filing a complaint, notice should be sent to the complainant when a response was requested.
+Valid complaints should be remedied within 30 days of receipt. - 7.
+Within 45 days of filing a complaint, notice should be sent to the complainant when a response was requested.
 A principal will also inform the superintendent of the resolution in the same timeframe. - 8.
 If unsatisfied with the resolution, a complainant may describe the complaint to the governing board at a regularly scheduled meeting. - 9.
 The District will report quarterly on the number of resolved and unresolved complaints and summarize data regarding complaints and resolutions to the county superintendent and the local governing board in public session making it part of the public records.
 [EC 35186, 48985]